munificent/craftinginterpreters/book/garbage-collection.md

 Some Lox values -- numbers, Booleans, and `nil` -- are stored directly inline in Value and require no heap allocation.
-The garbage collector doesn't need to worry them at all, so the first thing we do is ensure that the value is an actual heap object.
+The garbage collector doesn't need to worry about them at all, so the first thing we do is ensure that the value is an actual heap object.
 If so, the real work happens in this function:

 ^code mark-object-h (1 before, 1 after)